nmcguinness/L8-GD-IntroToStatisticalAnalysis-GD4A/Notes/08-t-tests-for-ab-analysis.md

 ---
-title: "Student's t-test for A/B Analysis"
+title: "T-test for A/B Analysis"
 subtitle: "Testing Whether a Game Design Change Had a Statistically Significant Effect"
 programme: "BSc (Hons) in Computing in Games Development"
 stage: 4